umb-deephealth/deephealth-annotate/CONTRIBUTING.md

 We also have a few folders:

-- `/environments` contains configurations scripts for setting up different environments for testing, development, prod, etc.
+- `/environments` contains configuration scripts for setting up different environments for testing, development, prod, etc.

 - `/assets` contains all of the image assets we use, as well as the [CornerstoneWADOImageLoader][wado-loader] codec used for parsing and loading DICOM data.